bhawanih9/adahackathon/ReadMe.md

 # AcademIQ - Intelligent Physics Tutor

-AcademIQ is a premium, AI-powered educational web application designed to teach physics concepts to students of varying ages.
+AcademIQ is a premium, AI-powered educational web application designed to teach physics concepts to students of varying age in Kannada language.
 It leverages the **Google Agent Development Kit (ADK)** patterns and **Gemini Models** to provide personalized, age-adaptive learning experiences.

 ## 🚀 Features